Robust Dialogue State Tracking with Weak Supervision and Sparse Data: TripPy-R: Robust Triple Copy DST

 \paragraph{Sequence Tagging}

-Our model re-purposes attention to perform sequence tagging.
-If the slot gate predicts $\mathit{span}$, the \emph{sequence attention} layer attends to token representations of the current dialogue turn given the representation of $S_i$ as query, analogous to Eq.~(\ref{eq:slot_att}):
+In order to keep the value extraction directly from the input ontology-independent as well, our model re-purposes attention to perform sequence tagging.
+If the slot gate predicts $\mathit{span}$, the \emph{sequence attention} layer attends to token representations of the current dialogue turn given $\vctr{r}_{S_i}$ as query, analogous to Eq.~(\ref{eq:slot_att}):